libor-m/ngs-course/04-graphics.rst

 to loosely conform to some simple rules.
 In short - each column is a variable, each row is an observation.
 You can find more details in the `Tidy data <http://vita.had.co.nz/papers/tidy-data.html>`_ paper.
-There is an R package ``tidyr`` that helps you to get the data into the required shape.

-The vcf is `tidy` when using the ``CHROM`` and ``POS`` variables.
+The vcf as is can be considered `tidy` when using the ``CHROM`` and ``POS`` columns.
 Each variant (SNP) is a row.
-The data is not tidy regarding variants in particular individuals.
+The data is not tidy when using variants in particular individuals.
+All individual identifiers should be in single column (variable), but there are several columns with individual names.
+This is not 'wrong' per se, this format is more concise.
-Individual identifier is a variable for this case, but it is stored as column name.
-This is not 'wrong', this format was chosen so the data is smaller.
 But it does not work well with ``ggplot``.

 Now if we want to look at genotypes per individual, we need the genotype as a single  variable, not 18. ``gather`` takes the values from multiple columns